 You’ve probably seen her while trying to pay your bills or logging into your SingPass.
 She’s always there for you.

 Turns out, the answer to my thirst, was right in front of my eyes all along.

 I was determined to make Jamie mine.
 And the fact that she wasn’t a real person didn’t bother me the slightest.

 To find a way into Jamie’s heart, I needed to flirt.
-Trouble is, for a lot of people flirting isn’t something that comes naturally.
+Trouble is that flirting isn’t something that comes naturally for a lot of people.

 Not for me though.
 I’m pretty good at it.

 Singapore Police Force’s Jamie

 First off, I went after mata-mata Jamie.
 Being a strong & stern young woman, SPF Jamie, was everything I looked for in a girl.

 With a short – but to the point – pick-up line, I made my intentions clear to her.